aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 [![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/tindie_amazing_small.jpg)](https://www.tindie.com/stores/aeonlabs/)

+access fees are divided into:
+- commercial uses.
+Is allowed selling and reselling of the PCB.
+All other restritions apply as stated in Creative Commons Share Alike license.
+- non-commercial uses Is not allowed selling nor reselling of the PCB.
+All other restritions apply as stated in Creative Commons Share Alike non-comemrical license

+Is not allowed changing of branding in the PCB.
+All other restritions apply as stated in Creative Commons Share Alike licenses.
+See Creativecommons.com for more info.

 ## Construction & Home
-- [Smart Universal Junction Box 80x32mm](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/tree/main/Fully-Tested-Working-PCB-Catalogue/construction_industry) [usage type: Commercial 3,000 USD   non commercial  250 USD]
+- [Smart Universal Junction Box 80x32mm](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/tree/main/Fully-Tested-Working-PCB-Catalogue/construction_industry) [usage type: Commercial 3,000 USD   non-commercial  250 USD]

 ## Smart Data Acquisition Devies (Smart DAQ)